Fernandina Beach Ocean Rescue

 The public can sign up to receive local emergency alerts about beach conditions.

 Many of the lifeguards are teenagers and/or college students.
 They deserve recognition, especially this year.
 Choosing to work and help people at the beaches during the pandemic summer of 2020.

-An ocean rescue lifeguard is not an easy job to begin with.
+An ocean rescue lifeguard is not an easy job.
 Besides the difficult training, there’s spending all day outside in Florida’s brutal, humid summer heat.
 Plus the huge responsibility of rescuing adults and children, trying to prevent accidental drownings.

-Let’s hope that next year, by the summer season of 2021, the worst of the pandemic is behind us with potential vaccines on the horizon.
+Let’s hope by the summer season of 2021, the worst of the pandemic is behind us, with potential vaccines on the horizon.